mosra/magnum-bindings/doc/python/magnum.trade.rst

 .. py:property:: magnum.trade.AbstractSceneConverter.mesh_count
     :raise AssertionError: If no conversion is in progress

+.. py:property:: magnum.trade.AbstractSceneConverter.material_count
+    :raise AssertionError: If no conversion is in progress

 .. py:property:: magnum.trade.AbstractSceneConverter.scene_count
     :raise AssertionError: If no conversion is in progress